qfoldit/Scientific-Object-Schema/Scientific_World_Schema_v1_1.md

   (OpenUSD -> Omniverse / NanoVer VR -- both consume OpenUSD as an import format, not live).
-- `mode: "live"` -- **bidirectional**, an actual running MCP server inside the target engine's editor that can both receive UAG state and report edits back as new `Operation`s.
+- `mode: "live"` -- **bidirectional**, an actual running MCP server inside the target engine's editor that can both receive SKG state and report edits back as new `Operation`s (an SEM concept).
 Four engines were checked directly against their own docs/store listings (2026-07-12); each has a genuinely different integration shape -- treat none of these as interchangeable with another: